steveny2k/docker-predictionio/README.md

 ####Use it interactively for development:
 1. First, do either i) or ii) below
-  1. (faster; but may be outdated) obtain docker image from public docker registry:
+  1. (faster; stable version) obtain docker image from public docker registry:

     ```Bash
     $ docker run -it -p 8000:8000 steveny/predictionio /bin/bash